 The selected indicators track whether global tourism concentrates towards fewer dominating source markets and recipient destinations, or whether it diversifies over time.
 Data also show whether visitors from developing countries are increasingly participating in global tourism.

-- The share of the Top 10 outbound countries of total global tourism expenditure in 2017 was 57%, one percent more than in 2016.
-Thus, well over half of international tourism export activity is due to the outbound travel from 10 countries.
+- The share of the Top 10 outbound countries of total global tourism expenditure in 2018 was steady compared with the previous year at 57%.
+In other words, well over half of international tourism export activity is due to the outbound travel from 10 countries.

-- In terms of tourism receiving countries, the Top 10 destinations accumulated 52% of global tourism expenditure in 2017; indicating increasing concentration of benefits.
-In other words, over half of the economic impact occurs in 10 countries.
+- In terms of tourism receiving countries, the Top 10 destinations accumulated 52% of global tourism expenditure in 2018, down from 53% in 2017.
+This means, just slightly over half of global tourism exports occur in ten countries.

-- The share of international outbound tourism coming from LDC and SIDS countries is very small, and measured only 1.3% in 2017, slightly up from 1.2% in 2016.
+- The share of international outbound tourism coming from LDC and SIDS countries is very small, and measured only 1.3% in 2018, the same share as in 2017.